risawitama/verbose-potato/README.md

-##  I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
-##
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.